 What happens if I decide not to use my LISA to buy a home or for retirement?

-This effectively returns the government bonus to them, and includes any growth or other bonuses received on that money, plus a small penalty for the withdrawal.
+This effectively returns the government bonus to them, and includes any growth or other bonuses received on that money.
 If you do wish to make withdrawals, then we recommend you read the Lifetime ISA Important Information for further information.

 How do I decide if the Lifetime ISA is right for me?